arshadkazmi42/first-issues/README.md

 ## Deployment

-Currently this application can be deployed as docker container or it can be deployed as standalone cron job.
+Currently this application can be deployed as a docker container or it can be deployed as a standalone cron job.

 - [Docker Deployment](DOCKER_DEPLOYMENT.md)

 ## Troubleshooting 🛠

 Seeing any errors while running the bot?
-Check out the[Troubleshooting Guide](TROUBLESHOOTING.md).
+Check out the [Troubleshooting Guide](TROUBLESHOOTING.md).

-If your problem is not present there,then go ahead and create an [issue](https://github.com/arshadkazmi42/first-issues/issues/new)
+If your problem is not present there, then go ahead and create an [issue](https://github.com/arshadkazmi42/first-issues/issues/new)

 ## Contributing 🧑‍💻